-We are an interdisciplinary immunology lab using broad variety of biomedical appraoches working with whole animal systems, cell cultures, and molecular biology, and nanotechnology approaches to study molecular mechanisms, obtain detailed immunological profiling and of our specimens and/or to manipulate the immune system.
+As an interdisciplinary immunology lab we use a broad variety of biomedical approaches working with whole animal systems, cell cultures, and molecular biology, and nanotechnology approaches to study molecular mechanisms, obtain detailed immunological profiling and of our specimens and/or to manipulate the immune system.
 We also work with human specimens to some extent.
-Examples of our techniques include animal immunization and microbial challenges, adoptive transfers, experimental immunotherapy, flow cytometry and flow sorting, SC-RNAseq, ChIPseq, NanoStrin ANalysis, multi-color fluorescent and confocal microscopies, immune cell functional assays in vitro, targeted gene mutations and generation of transgenic microbes for immunology research.
+Examples of our techniques include animal immunization and microbial challenges, adoptive transfers, experimental immunotherapy, flow cytometry and flow sorting, SC-RNAseq, ChIPseq, NanoStrin Analysis, multi-color fluorescent and confocal microscopies, immune cell functional assays in vitro, targeted gene mutations and generation of transgenic microbes for immunology research.
 We increasingly use bioinformatics to analyze our increasingly complex datasets.

 Research Opportunities for Rotating Students